DanielMSchmidt/typescript-all-in-converter/README.md

 ## Usage

-Run `typescript-all-in /path/to/project` in a project where a typescript converter is setup and typescript is installd.
+Run `npx typescript-all-in /path/to/project` in a project where a typescript converter is setup and typescript is installd.
 The effect will be:

 - Every `js` file will be changed to a `ts` or `tsx` file
 - Every typescript error will be ignored with a `// @ts-ignore typescript-all-in` error, so the project will still compile